AdobeDocs/journey-optimizer.en/help/using/landing-pages/create-lp.md

 ## Access landing pages {#access-landing-pages}

-To access the landing page list, select **[!UICONTROL Journey Management]** > **[!UICONTROL Landing pages]** from the left menu.
+To access the landing page list, select **[!UICONTROL Content Management]** > **[!UICONTROL Landing pages]** from the left menu.

 ![](assets/lp_access-list.png)

 The **[!UICONTROL Landing Pages]** list displays all the created items.
-You can filter them based on their status or modification date.
+You can filter them based on their status, modification date, or tags.

 ![](assets/lp_access-list-filter.png)

-From this list, you can access the [landing page Live report](../reports/lp-report-live.md) or [landing page report](../reports/lp-report-global-cja.md) for published items.

-You can also delete, duplicate, and unpublish a landing page.

->[!CAUTION]
->
->If you unpublish a landing page which is referenced in a message, the link to the landing page will be broken and an error page will be displayed.

-Click the three dots next to a landing page to select the desired action.
+From this list, you can access a number of actions.
+Click the three dots next to a landing page to select the desired action:

 ![](assets/lp_access-list-actions.png)

+* For published items, you can access the [landing page report](../reports/lp-report-global-cja.md) or the [last 24 hours live report](../reports/lp-report-live.md).

+* You can delete or duplicate a landing page.

     >[!NOTE]
     >
     >You cannot delete a [published](#publish-landing-page) landing page.
 To delete it, you must first unpublish it.

+* You can unpublish a published landing page.

+    >[!CAUTION]
+    >
+    >If you unpublish a landing page which is referenced in a message, the link to the landing page will be broken and an error page will be displayed.

+* You can also edit a landing page's associated [tags](../start/search-filter-categorize.md#tags).

 ## Create a landing page {#create-landing-page}